Pace, Florida: History

 Pace was first recognized in the 1912 United States Census.
 It was located just north of the Floridatown.
 Pace is named after James G. Pace, who owned large lumber, paper and turpentine productions that operated in the Pace area.
 On March 12, 1919, Black veteran Bud Johnson was lynched as part of the Red Summer of 1919.
 Throughout the 20th century, Pace remained a small, rural community.
 However, beginning in 1980, Pace began to experience rapid growth and began to evolve from a small, rural community to a fast-growing bedroom community of Pensacola.
-Commercial growth has also been strong: chain restaurants, chain retailers, and Big-box retailers such as Dick's Sporting Goods, Walmart, and Target have moved into the Pace area.
 Floridatown and Pea Ridge are now considered to be neighborhoods within Pace.
 Pace continues to experience strong population growth, and the growth trend is expected to continue despite remaining an unincorporated community.

 Education

 Schools in Pace are administered by the Santa Rosa County School District.
 Schools in the Pace area perform well, with all schools receiving an A or B rating according to the Florida Department of Education.